PeterTh/perf-oriented-dev/exercises/sheet_12.md

 C) Code Understanding
 ---------------------

  * Describe the overall process of Lua execution in the interpreter.
+What are the major phases, and how much time do they take for the benchmark?
  * What does the option `LUA_USE_JUMPTABLE` do?
 Measure its performance impact on the benchmark.